ishikki-akabane/ZoLink/README.md

 ## ✨ What is Zolink Templates?

-Zolink Templates is an open-source collection of beautiful, responsive profile page components built with React, TypeScript, and Tailwind CSS.
+Zolink Templates is an open-source collection of beautiful, responsive profile page components built with Nextjs, TypeScript, and Tailwind CSS.
 Each template is designed to showcase personal profiles, social links, and content in unique, visually appealing ways.

 **🌐 Live Demo:** [zolink.site](https://zolink.site)